16 Beautiful Coastal Towns Around the World

 At more than 2,000 years old, Kotor is Montenegro’s oldest town.
 Its historic area has narrow streets and stone buildings dating back to that time.
 Besides the impressive architecture, Kotor’s surroundings are also quite idyllic.
 The town sits near the base of the rugged Mount Lovcen, in a quiet corner of the Bay of Kotor.

 Lunenburg, on Nova Scotia’s southern coast, is one of the few North American towns designated a UNESCO World Heritage site.
-It was founded by the British in 1753 and still has a colonial feel.
-The fishing and shipbuilding town’s buildings were traditionally painted black and white—those being the cheapest paint colors.
+It was founded by the British in 1753 and still has a historic feel.
+The fishing and shipbuilding town’s buildings were traditionally painted black and white — those being the cheapest paint colors.
 In recent years, people began choosing other colors to make their homes and businesses stand out, giving historic Lunenburg a cheerier look.

 Sidi Bou Said, Tunisia

 It’s hard to believe Sidi Bou Said is just minutes outside Tunis, Tunisia’s largest city.
 The picturesque Mediterranean town feels worlds away, with its bougainvillea-draped stone streets and blue-accented, whitewashed buildings.
 Sidi Bou Said is also known for its white-sand beaches and impressive harbor.